4.b.2. Efficacy and optimization

-The effect of random mutations on the phenotype would be more serious when we talk about the vital functions while keeping in mind the complexity and sensitivity of the system; that is, in functions that practically cannot accept random changes, given that a small error would be enough to bring about the death or non-survival of the new individual, and natural selection does not allow this type of errors.
+In addition, keeping in mind the system's complexity and sensitivity, random mutations’ effect on the phenotype would be more dangerous on vital functions.
+Those tasks practically cannot accept arbitrary changes.
+A small error would be enough for the non-survival of the new individual, and natural selection does not allow this type of mistake.

-We can find examples of random mutations or really random modifications and with devastating effects in historical events, such as the dropping of the atomic bombs at the end of the Second World War in Japan and in the movies in the 1950s of the past century.
+We can find examples of random mutations with devastating effects in historical events, such as dropping the atomic bombs at the end of the Second World War in Japan.
+More cases, although imaginary, in the movies of the 1950s.

-In complex systems, the only way to get close to total certainty of a specific aspect is its comparison with an independent source.
-Moreover, if the changes were always due to random mutations the verification method of genetic information VGI would not make sense, given that, due to the magnitude of the genetic code, rarely would they be produced in the same position.
+In complex systems, comparing an independent source is the only way to get close to a specific aspect's certainty.
+Moreover, if changes were always random, the LoVeInf method would not make sense.
+Due to the magnitude of the genetic code, they would rarely happen in the same function.

-The statistical EDI study –Evolution and Design of Intelligence clearly shows the existence of the verification method of the genetic information.
+The statistical EDI study –Evolution and Design of Intelligence– proves the existence of the LoVeInf method.